ibrahimmkhalid/ultralytics/docs/en/guides/model-deployment-options.md

 - **Hardware Acceleration**: Tailored for acceleration on Intel hardware, leveraging dedicated instruction sets and hardware features.

-For more details on deployment using OpenVINO, refer to the Ultralytics Integration documentation: [Intel OpenVINO Export](../integrations/openvino.md).
+For more details on deployment using OpenVINO, refer to the SFDT_Ibrahim Integration documentation: [Intel OpenVINO Export](../integrations/openvino.md).

 #### TensorRT